 Among the highlights of the Rosemead year are a formal Easter concert, the Richards’ Memorial Concert and an informal “Musicians’ Tea” in the summer term.
 The choir has also performed several times at the Royal Albert Hall, and our musicians have performed as part of Dulwich Music Festival.

-PE and Games play a very important part in the curriculum at Rosemead and PE is taught by specialist staff.
-Each child in the nursery has one mini-gym lesson a week, Reception and Year 1 have two PE lessons and Years 2 – 6 have one PE lesson, one Games afternoon and one swimming lesson a week.
+PE and Games play an integral part in the curriculum at Rosemead and PE is taught by our team of dedicated, specialist staff and coaches.
+Each child in the Nursery has one Gymnastics and movement lesson per week, Reception have two PE lessons per week and Years 1 – 6 have a PE lesson, a Games afternoon and a Swimming lesson every week.

-Weekly swimming lessons are arranged throughout the year for children from Year 1-6 at Crystal Palace National Sports Centre.
+Weekly swimming lessons are arranged throughout the year for children from Year 4-6 at Crystal Palace National Sports Centre, and Years 1-3 at West Norwood Leisure Centre.
 Each child works towards an Amateur Swimming Association award.
-The school swimming squad also trains once a week at Dulwich College pool.
+The school swimming squad also trains once a week at Crystal Palace and has been consistently one of the schools competing in Regional and National finals for the past decade.

 In the Early Years we believe that creativity is fundamental to successful learning, and endeavour to promote each child’s independence and freedom of expression, through frequent exposure to this curriculum area.
 The children are given opportunities to draw or paint daily; this is not simply a fun activity for the children, but one which allows them to express their feelings.